ACCESS-NRI/access-om3-configs/documentation/docs/pages/Initial-conditions-generation.md

 - **Monthly** data (`XX = 01–12`) only for the **upper 1500 m**
 - **Seasonal** data (`XX = 13–16`) covering **full depth**

 To use full-depth data with **monthly resolution**, `inte.csh` reconstructs it by combining seasonal deep data with monthly shallow data.
+The WOA23 dataset is based on oceanographic observations collected over the period 1955 to 2022.

 ### What the Script Does